-If you need to keep in touch with people from different time zones, you can add up to two more clocks to the Windows 10 taskbar to quickly check the time in their part of the world.
-This also comes in handy if you are traveling, as it allows you to schedule calls, meetings, and tasks without having to remember or search for the corresponding time zone.
-This tutorial shows what to do in order to view the current time for other parts of the world straight from the notification area in Windows 10’s taskbar:
+If you need to keep in touch with people from different time zones, you can add two additional clocks to the Windows taskbar to quickly check the time in their part of the world.
+Having multiple clocks available also comes in handy if you are traveling, as it allows you to schedule calls, meetings, and tasks without having to remember or search for the corresponding time zone.
+This guide illustrates the necessary steps to view the time for other parts of the world straight from the taskbar’s notification area in Windows 10 and Windows 11:

-This opens the Date & time tab from the Time & Language settings.
-Scroll down to the Related settings section and click or tap on “Add clocks for different time zones.”
+This opens the Settings app and takes you to the Date & time tab from the Time & Language settings.
+In the right panel, find the Related settings section (scroll down if you have to) and click or tap on “Add clocks for different time zones.”

 You can now edit the other options for this clock.
-Click or tap on the arrow next to the “Select time zone” field (or on the field itself) to open a dropdown menu.
+Click or tap on the “Select time zone” field to open a dropdown menu.
 Scroll through the available options and select your desired time zone.
-We chose the time zone for the United Kingdom – (UTC + 00:00) Dublin, Edinburgh, Lisbon, London.
+We chose Pacific Time (US & Canada).

 In the “Enter display name” field, you have the option to rename your extra clock to something less generic than the default Clock 1.
-Type in a suggestive name, like the name of the country or the city that you are interested in - we wrote United Kingdom.
+Type in a suggestive name, like the name of the time zone or country or the city you are interested in - we wrote Pacific.

-If you want to add a second additional clock to your taskbar, check the second “Show this clock” box.
+If you want to add a second additional clock to your taskbar, check the second “Show this clock” box as well.
 Then, select the time zone - in our case, (UTC + 05:30) Chennai, Kolkata, Mumbai, New Delhi - and type in a name for that clock - we entered India.
-If you uncheck the box for one of the extra clocks, the time zone is no longer displayed, but Windows 10 remembers your settings.
+If you uncheck the box for one of the extra clocks, the time zone is no longer displayed, but Windows remembers your settings.
 This lets you enable each clock when you need it, without having to redo the settings every time.
-When you are done, click or tap on either OK or Apply, and your clock(s) can now be consulted from the system tray.
+When you are done, click or tap on either OK or Apply to add your clock(s) to the notification area/system tray.

-To quickly check the extra clock(s) you added, hover the mouse cursor over the time and date displayed in the system tray.
-A tooltip shows the additional time zone(s) you are interested in, alongside the Local time.
-In our scenario, we used the United States Pacific Time as our local time and the previously added United Kingdom and India time zones for the additional clocks.
+To quickly check the extra clock(s) you added, hover the mouse cursor over the time and date displayed in the system tray, on the right side of your Windows 10 or Windows 11 taskbar.
+A tooltip shows the additional time zone(s) you are interested in, alongside the Local time, as shown below.

-We use additional clocks whenever we're traveling or if we're working on projects with collaborators from different time zones.
-This spares us the painful effort of having to convert time manually whenever we want to make a call or schedule a meeting.
+Now you know how to add a clock to the taskbar in Windows.
+We use additional clocks whenever we're traveling or if we're collaborating on projects with people from different time zones.
+This spares us the effort of having to convert time manually whenever we want to make a call or schedule a meeting.
 What about you?
-Why do you need extra clocks on the taskbar's notification area in Windows 10?
+Why do you need extra clocks on the taskbar's notification area in Windows 10 or Windows 11?
 Let us know in the comments below.